mcandre/slice/README.md

                                                          [Exit.]
 ```

+# ABOUT

+slice extracts random lines from text.
+This is useful for a variety of applications.

+* Statistics
+* Random name generator
+* Text processing
+* File previewing

+For example, `head`/`tail` only show the very start and end of a document.
+Where slice shows a more representative interlace of the overall content.
+Like `less`/`more`, but in a compact, intentionally lossy form.

+## Usage

+By default, the preservation rate of each line is `0.1` (10%).
+The probability of preserving the line onto output is evaluated once per line; different runs of the same slice command may produce different sample output _line counts_, as well as different line contents.

-By default, the CLI rate preserves `0.1` (10%) of the lines in the source text.
-This preservation probability can be customized with a `-rate` flag.
+This probability can be customized with a `-rate` flag, as a value in `[0.0, 1.0]`.
+For example, to sample 5% of the stellar constellations:

 ```console
 $ slice -rate 0.05 constellations.txt